Share this article

 It’s generally better to feed your furry friend white rice than brown, as the hulls have been removed to make it easier to digest.

 Both are generally safe for dogs to eat, but barley probably has more nutritional value as it’s higher in fiber.
-If your furry friend has a gluten intolerance, rice will be the top choice.
+If your furry friend has a gluten intolerance or is suffering from tummy upset, rice will be the better choice.

 Holiday pet sitting, with love